-Even though the annealing algorithm is looking at genes with a decreasing distance scale, the current clustering algorithm is of $O(N^2)$ complexity, and its behavior (as distance scale is lowered) tracks the "worst region" because the criteria for success are not localized but rather sum over all regions.
-We can develop new algorithms and dissociate convergence criteria in different regions by a fully hierarchical algorithm using ideas from particle dynamics simulations O(NlogN).
+Even though the annealing algorithm is looking at genes with a decreasing distance scale, the current clustering algorithm is of $O(N^2)$ complexity and its behavior as distance scale is lowered tracks the "worst region" because the criteria for success are global.
+We can develop new algorithms and dissociate convergence criteria in different regions by a fully hierarchical algorithm using ideas developed for making particle dynamics simulations O(NlogN).
 The essential idea is to run MDS on a subset of data (say 20,000 to 100,000 sequences) to map sequences to a 3D Euclidean space.
 This would take hours to days on our 768 core cluster.
 Then use orthogonal recursive bisection to divide 3D mapped space into geometrically compact regions.
 This allows both MDS mapping of full dataset and a proper decomposition to allow efficient hierarchical clustering to find detailed sequence families.
-The best way to define regions is a research issue with both visual interface and automatic methods such as those described below possible.
+The best way to define regions is a research issue with both visual interface and automatic methods possible,

-We want to find a way of converting $O(N^2)$ algorithms like MDS to O(NlogN) in the same way that "Barnes-Hut trees" and "Fast Multipole" methods convert $O(N^2)$ to O(NlogN) in particle dynamics.
-The latter is described in many places (Barnes-Hut Simulation, 2009) including the PhD thesis of John Salmon (Salmon, 1991).
-The idea is illustrated in Figure 8, which shows a 2D projection of the data of Figure 7(a) with a hierarchical quad tree superimposed.
+We want to find a way of converting $O(N^2)$ algorithms like MDS to O(NlogN) in same way that "Barnes-Hut trees" and "Fast Multipole" methods convert $O(N^2)$ particle dynamics to O(NlogN).
+The latter is described on many places (Barnes-Hut Simulation, 2009) including PhD thesis of John Salmon (Salmon, 1991).
+The idea is illustrated in figure 8 which shows a 2D projection of the data of fig. 7(a) with a hierarchical quad tree superimposed.
 This was generated by an open source Barnes Hut Tree code(Berg, 2009).

-This approach can be stated as follows: consider a collection of points, which are MDS mapped points in our case, but could be galaxies or stars in astrophysics.
-Divide them up by "orthogonal recursive bisection" to produce quad-trees in 2D or oct-trees in 3D (as in Figure 8).
+The essential idea can be stated as follows: consider a collection of points, which are MDS mapped points in our case, and would be galaxies or stars in astrophysics.
+Divide them up by "orthogonal recursive bisection" to produce quad-trees in 2D or oct-trees in 3D (as in Figure 7).
 This is impractical in high dimensional space (as it generates 2D children at each node) but quite feasible in two or three dimensions.
-In our case, we need to use MDS to map the original sequences, which are both high dimensional and without defined universal vector representations (until we solve Multiple Sequence Alignment MSA problem).
+Thus in our case of sequences, we need to use MDS to map the original sequences which are both high dimensional and without defined universal vector representations (until we solve Multiple Sequence Alignment MSA problem).
 Note that the orthogonal recursive bisection divides space into regions where all points in a region are near each other.
 Given the nature of MDS, "near each other" in 3D implies "near each other" in original space.
-Observe that this approach builds a tree, and each internal or terminal node is a cubic region.
+Note this approach builds a tree and each internal or terminal node is a cubic region.
 User-defined criteria (such as number of points in region) establish if this region should be further split into 8 (in 3D) other regions.
-These criteria need to be designed for MDS, but are naturally the number of points as this determines the performance of part d) of algorithm below.
+These criteria need to be designed for MDS but is naturally the number of points as this determines performance of part d) of algorithm below.

-Our proposed algorithm proceeds as follows:
+So our proposed algorithm proceeds as follows: